Best & Worst Acura RDX Years

 The 2007 Acura RDX

-The 1st Generation Acura RDX made its debut in 2007, signaling Acura’s maiden voyage into the compact luxury SUV segment.
-With, on average, 4.5 Edmunds and 4.4 Kelley Blue Book scores this generation of the Acura RDX is considered quite reliable.
+The 1st Generation Acura RDX hit the streets in 2007, marking Acura’s first foray into the compact luxury SUV arena.
+With Edmunds and Kelley Blue Book scores averaging 4.5 and 4.4 respectively, this generation proved its mettle in terms of reliability.

 The Best Years: 2010, 2011, 2012

-The 2010 RDX was powered by a refined 2.3-liter 240 hp turbocharged four-cylinder K23A1 engine coupled with a 5-speed automatic transmission with Acura’s SportShift sequential shift capability.
-The first-generation Acura RDX featured a version of Acura’s Super Handling All-Wheel Drive (SH-AWD).
+Under the hood, you’ll find a refined 2.3-liter 240 hp turbocharged four-cylinder K23A1 engine, paired with a 5-speed automatic transmission featuring Acura’s SportShift sequential shift capability.
+And let’s not forget the Super Handling All-Wheel Drive (SH-AWD) – a hallmark of the first-generation RDX.

-While these years also had minor hitches, like the continuation of some power train problems from earlier models, their strong performance and comfort upgrades made 2010, 2011, and 2012 the best years for the first-generation Acura RDX.
+Sure, these years weren’t perfect – some power train problems from earlier models lingered.
+But the overall package of performance and comfort upgrades make 2010, 2011, and 2012 the cream of the crop for the first-generation Acura RDX.

 The Worst Years: 2007, 2008, 2009